Botanique Paris RevitalEyes™ Under-Eye Red Light Therapy device: my honest review

 One said, “We are not liable for deliveries that are affected by customs, natural occurrences, courier mistakes, strikes or delays, nor any extra fees, customs or back end charges incurred.
 There will be no refunds given for these circumstances.”
 Another stated, “We will not issue refunds to packages returned to the sender for any reason.”

-Does RevitalEyes™ Under-Eye Red Light Therapy device actually work?
+Does RevitalEyes™ Under-Eye Red Light Therapy device work for me?

 Once I finally received the device, I was curious and hopeful.
-I followed the instructions exactly and even used my NuFace Aqua Gel every time to optimise microcurrent conductivity.
-I really wanted to give it a fair shot.
+I followed the instructions to a T and even used my NuFace Aqua Gel every time to optimise microcurrent conductivity.
+I really wanted to give it a fair shot and to see results!
 The hands-free concept is great in theory, but the design just doesn’t deliver.

 The device doesn’t sit properly on my under-eye area, which is supposed to be the main target.
 Instead, it rests more on top of my cheekbones, completely missing the fine lines around the eyes.
 It’s simply not shaped to fit where it needs to go.

-On top of all that, the battery life is disappointing.
-I have to charge it every other day, which means it only runs for about 20 minutes before needing charging.
-For a device that’s meant to be low-maintenance and convenient, that’s just ridiculous.
+Furthermore, I have to charge it every other day, it seems to only run for about 20 minutes before needing charging.
+For a device that’s meant to be low-maintenance and convenient, that’s disappointing.

-If you’re considering ordering one for yourself, I would really encourage you to read the reviews and maybe consider more trustworthy alternatives.
+If you’re considering ordering one for yourself, I would really encourage you to read the reviews and maybe look into other options.

-I should have bought the NuFACE FIX Microwand, which is more expensive but would have been a better long-term investment.
+Personally, I think I should have bought the NuFACE FIX Microwand, which is more expensive but would have been a better long-term investment.
+And if you’re looking for an anti-ageing skincare staple that actually works, I can’t recommend Medik8 Crystal Retinal enough.

 Latest skincare reviews